CouncilDataProject/cookiecutter-cdp-deployment/README.md

 Follow the prompts in your terminal and fill in the details for the instance deployment.
 At the end of the process a new directory will have been created with all required files and further instructions to set up your new deployment.

-Follow the next steps in the generated repository's "Initial Repo Setup" section of the generated SETUP.md file.
+Follow the next steps in the generated repository's "Initial Repository Setup" section of the generated `README.md` file with the `SETUP` directory.

 For more details and examples on each parameter of this cookiecutter template, see [Cookiecutter Parameters](#cookiecutter-parameters)